f5devcentral/f5-automation-labs/docs/class2/module4/lab3.rst

    |module-4-1|

 #.
-Repeat steps 2 & 3 of the first module, creating the final Jenkins job
+Repeat steps 2 & 3 of task 1 in the previous lab to create the final Jenkins job

 #.
 Create and Execute ``module_4_jenkinsfile_5`` to destroy our Application Service